flotiq/flotiq-docs/docs/API/content-type/updating-ctd.md

 !!! warning
-    When updating Content Definition Schema you must remember that Flotiq will try to update objects of that type to reflect changes in the schema, which can provide to data loss, if the old types and new types of the properties are not compatible.
+    When updating Content Definition Schema you must remember that Flotiq will try to update objects of that type to reflect changes in the schema, which can result in data loss, if the old types and new types of the properties are not compatible.